SOFTWARE-2024/Hydrangea/README.md

 ### Hydrangea Defect Library
 The result of TABLE Ⅱ in our paper can be reproduced by this organized defect library.

-In the uploaded `defect_library.csv`, we have documented different cases for the same defect type, as defects can manifest in various ways.
+In the uploaded `application.csv`, we have documented different cases for the same defect type, as defects can manifest in various ways.
 For each distinct case of the same defect, we have separated them with a blank line and labeled them as case 1, case 2, and so on, according to the specific circumstances.

 It contains: